 There are a number of myths revolving around online payments, which can create a psychological barrier for those looking to change their collection methods.
 Don’t believe them!
 This blog will help put your mind at ease by dispelling five common myths about online payments.

-1. Private Information Isn’t Secure
+Myth #1.
+Private Information Isn’t Secure

 When it comes to making credit card payments online, the primary concern many people have is whether or not their personal information is secure.
-To the same point, this is also the primary area of focus for payment processers.
+To the same point, this is also the primary area of focus for payment processors.
 Without going too far into the technical mumbo jumbo associated with internet security, there are a number of measures in place to make sure your credit card and personal information are kept secure and private.

 For example, SSL (Security Socket Layer) is used to create an encrypted link between your computer and the network server you’re on.
 Also, a token system provides an added layer of security by preventing others from hacking your online session.
 If you don’t have a token, you can’t get on the ride!